ZhangLeUestc/PersEmoN/README.md

 - [TSN](https://github.com/yjxiong/temporal-segment-networks)
 Used in Videodata layer.

-Also, For the ``DomainConfusionInnerProduct" layer, we get the code from the following paper: ["Simultaneous Deep Transfer Across Domains and Tasks."](https://people.eecs.berkeley.edu/~jhoffman/papers/Tzeng_ICCV2015.pdf), ICCV, 2015.
+Also, For the "DomainConfusionInnerProduct" layer, we get the code from the following paper: ["Simultaneous Deep Transfer Across Domains and Tasks."](https://people.eecs.berkeley.edu/~jhoffman/papers/Tzeng_ICCV2015.pdf), ICCV, 2015.

-As the original code for the above paper is not well-maintained, we provide the source code of ``DomainConfusionInnerProduct" layer in this repository.
+As the original code for the above paper is not well-maintained, we provide the source code of "DomainConfusionInnerProduct" layer in this repository.

 ## Citations
 Please cite the following papers if you use this repository in your research work: